flaviendeseure/connect4_rl_agent/README.md

 ## About The Project
 This project implements an agent for Connect4 using Reinforcement Learning methods.
 The implementation is based on the PettingZoo library, which provides a standardized interface for multi-agent environments.
+We implemented the Advantage Actor-Critic (A2C) algorithm.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>